 Print Get Citation Citation Disclaimer: These citations have been automatically generated based on the information we have and it may not be 100% accurate.
 Please consult the latest official manual style if you have any questions regarding the format accuracy.
-AMA Citation Hoffman K, Ramjaun A. Hoffman K, Ramjaun A Hoffman, Kyle, and Aliya Ramjaun.
-"Quick Take: State Gun Laws, Gun Ownership, and Mass Shootings in the US: Cross-Sectional Time Series."
+AMA Citation Hoffman K, Ramjaun A. Hoffman K, & Ramjaun A Hoffman, Kyle, and Aliya Ramjaun.
+Quick Take: State Gun Laws, Gun Ownership, and Mass Shootings in the US: Cross-Sectional Time Series.
 2 Minute Medicine, 15 March 2019.
-McGraw-Hill, New York, NY, 2019.
-AccessMedicine. http://accessmedicine.mhmedical.com/updatesContent.aspx?gbosid=471596§ionid=213586813 MLA Citation Hoffman K, Ramjaun A. Hoffman K, Ramjaun A Hoffman, Kyle, and Aliya Ramjaun..
+McGraw-Hill, 2019.
+AccessMedicine. https://accessmedicine.mhmedical.com/updatesContent.aspx?gbosid=471596§ionid=213586813APA Citation Hoffman K, Ramjaun A. Hoffman K, & Ramjaun A Hoffman, Kyle, and Aliya Ramjaun.
+(2019).
+Quick take: state gun laws, gun ownership, and mass shootings in the us: cross-sectional time series.
+(2019).
+2 minute medicine.
+McGraw-Hill. https://accessmedicine.mhmedical.com/updatesContent.aspx?gbosid=471596§ionid=213586813.MLA Citation Hoffman K, Ramjaun A. Hoffman K, & Ramjaun A Hoffman, Kyle, and Aliya Ramjaun.
 "Quick Take: State Gun Laws, Gun Ownership, and Mass Shootings in the US: Cross-Sectional Time Series."
-2 Minute Medicine McGraw-Hill, 2019, http://accessmedicine.mhmedical.com/updatesContent.aspx?gbosid=471596§ionid=213586813.
+2 Minute Medicine McGraw-Hill, 2019, https://accessmedicine.mhmedical.com/updatesContent.aspx?gbosid=471596§ionid=213586813.
 Download citation file: RIS (Zotero) EndNote BibTex Medlars ProCite RefWorks Reference Manager Mendeley © Copyright Clip Full Chapter Figures Only Tables Only Videos Only Supplementary Content Quick Take: State Gun Laws, Gun Ownership, and Mass Shootings in the US: Cross-Sectional Time Series by Kyle Hoffman, Aliya Ramjaun Listen +Originally published by 2 Minute Medicine® (view original article).
 Reused on AccessMedicine with permission. +In the United States, there are limited national gun laws, with significant variability between individual states.
 Previously studies have documented an association between permissive statewide laws and higher levels of gun homicide and suicide.
 However, there has not been significant research into the varying state gun laws on mass shootings.
 In this cross-sectional time series using from 1998 to 2015, researchers examined annual ratings of states in terms of the permissiveness of their gun laws (scale: 0 to 100), taken from a reference guide for gun owners, as well as gun ownership in the state, and the incidence of mass shootings, defined as an event where four or more people were killed with a firearm.
 A regression analysis showed that, for a 10-unit increase in state gun law permissiveness, there was a significantly higher rate of mass shootings (11.5%, 95% CI 4.2% to 19.3%, p=0.002).
 Additionally, significantly higher rates of mass shootings were found with a 10% increase in gun ownership (35.1%, 95% CI 12.7 to 62.7%, p=0.001).
 This study therefore shows that more permissive gun laws and increased gun ownership are associated with an increase in mass shooting incidence. +Click to read the study in BMJ +©2019 2 Minute Medicine, Inc. All rights reserved.
 No works may be reproduced without expressed written consent from 2 Minute Medicine, Inc. Inquire about licensing here.
 No article should be construed as medical advice and is not intended as such by the authors or by 2 Minute Medicine, Inc.